LESSON PLAN

 Discussion Questions

-1. Michael Phelps, Lili Reinhart and Kay Jamison are not only advocates for mental health, they also have a mental illness.
+1. Michael Phelps, Lili Reinhart and Kay Jamison are not only advocates for mental health, but they also have a mental illness.
 Do you know anyone who is an advocate for mental health or has a mental illness?
 Share their story with MY HERO.

-2. How is Misty Copeland an example of a woman who overcame obstacles and didn't let her anxiety stop her from achieving her goals.
+2. How is Misty Copeland an example of a woman who overcame obstacles and didn't let her anxiety stop her from achieving her goals?
 What obstacles do you face and how do you work to overcome them?

 3. Demi Lovato has used her struggles with mental illness as a platform to bring awareness to mental illness.
 Who else is working to bring awareness to the struggles of mental illness and bring treatment to those who need it?